-The CLCN1 variants in each pedigree were assigned as dominant, recessive or sporadic, based on available demographic, clinical, electrophysiological and genetic data that were collected from referral forms and/or clinic notes (Tables 1, 2 and Supplementary Tables 1-3).
-Dominant variants were single variants sufficient to cause the myotonia congenita phenotype and associated with parent to child transmission.
-The inheritance pattern of some dominant variants was specified 'with variable penetrance' (i) when the proband's parents self-reported as asymptomatic but one was found to have the variant and clinical or electrographic myotonia on examination; or (ii) in families with no known history of consanguinity, parents self-reported as asymptomatic and a nephew, niece, aunt, uncle or half-sibling was reported to be affected.
+The CLCNI variants in each pedigree were assigned as dominant, recessive or sporadic, based on available demographic, clinical, electrophysiological and genetic data that were collected from referral forms and/or clinic notes (Supplementary Table 1-3, Table 1-2).
+Dominant variants were single variants sufficient to cause the MC phenotype and associated with parent to child transmission.
+The inheritance pattern of some dominant variants was specified "with variable penetrance" a) when the proband's parents self-reported as asymptomatic but one was found to have the variant and clinical or electrographic myotonia on examination or b) in families with no known history of consanguinity, parents self-reported as asymptomatic and a nephew, niece, aunt, uncle or half-sibling was reported to be affected.
 Recessive variants were found in homozygosis or compound heterozygosis and associated with asymptomatic parents.
-Sporadic variants were found in isolation in probands with asymptomatic parents and no other family history of myotonia congenita.
+Sporadic variants were found in isolation in probands with asymptomatic parents and no other family history of MC.

 As expected at service level, the phenotyping and genotyping data for family members was not always complete.
-In Supplementary Tables 1-3 we specify whether the assessment of inheritance pattern was confirmed by segregation of the variant with the clinical symptoms or if it was based on reports.
-When a family history was not available or was insufficient to determine the inheritance pattern, the variant is listed as unknown (Tables 1, 2 and Supplementary Tables 1-3).
-Some variants were classified as 'uncertain pathogenicity' as specified in the 'Results' section.
+In Supplementary Tables 1-3 we specify if the assessment of inheritance pattern was confirmed by segregation of the variant with the clinical symptoms or if it was based on reports.
+When a family history was not available or was insufficient to determine the inheritance pattern, the variant is listed as unknown (Supplementary Table 1-3, Table 1-2).
+Some variants were classified as "uncertain pathogenicity" as specified in the Results.